RCPisAwesome/Helicopter-FLIR-Camera/README.md

 - Boxes don't draw on all entities when theres a lot of them (Unresolvable as far as I can work out, seems to be a game limitation)

 # Bugs:
 - Nightvision and the black overlay of the thermal cam don't appear.
-Restarting the resource fixes it but cause is unknown.
-This is only be a recent bug, FiveM might've just fucked something up.
-Will likely need a restructure to fix it.
+Restarting the resource can fix it but probably best just not to use the resource anymore.